sambuccid/hulipaa/stories/result_one_word_one_file/show_results.md

 I want to see the text where the result is
 And I want the word i searched for to be highlighted
 Remaining:
-- use jest-when to mock better calls
 - then limit the content to just the right lines
--- show 15 characters before searched word of current line -- show 15 characters after searched word of current line -- if in current line before or after there aren't 15 chars don't show lines before or after(for now) -- show "..."
+-- show 20 characters before searched word of current line -- show 20 characters after searched word of current line -- if a word is split in half, don't include it
+-- if in current line before or after there aren't 15 chars don't show lines before or after(for now) -- show "..."
 Before or after cut out text
 - decide if it looks alright, with long text or multiple short lines